 Bring Bear Spray

-Bear spray gives us peace of mind when we’re on the trail.
+Bear spray can give you peace of mind when you’re on the trail.
 It’s lightweight, relatively inexpensive, and, most importantly, effective.
-We always carry it in our outside pocket where we can quickly reach it.
+Always carry it in your outside pocket or somewhere where you can quickly reach it.

 However, bear spray should only be used as a final defense against an attacking bear and not as a first response when you see a bear.
-A charging bear should be successfully discouraged if you’re able to use the spray from 10-15 feet away.
+A charging bear will usually stop if you’re able to use the spray from 10-15 feet away.
 It’s been shown to be more effective than a gun in defending against a bear attack.

 Keep Your Distance

 It’s also very important to not come between a mother bear and her cubs.
-Respect the family and leave them alone.
+Respect the family and let them be.